-firth-wheel and gooseneck Hitches These are designed for heavy trailering.
+FIFTH-WHEEL AND GOOSENECK HITCHES These are designed for heavy trailering.
 Located in the bed of the truck, these hitches position the trailer's kingpin weight over, or slightly in front of, the truck's rear axle.
 Fifth-wheel and gooseneck hitches are most frequently used with travel trailers, horse trailers and other large trailers.